Umesh8878/Umesh8878/README.md

 <h1 align="center">Hi 👋, I'm Umesh Kumar Gupta</h1>

-<p align="center">A Java backend developer with expertise in Java, JavaScript, HTML, and CSS.
+<p align="center">A Java backend developer with expertise in Java, STS, Hibernate, Maven, MySql, JavaScript, HTML, and CSS.
 Demonstrates a strong ability to learn and adapt to new technologies.
 Possesses excellent interpersonal skills, including teamwork, collaboration, and time management.
 Seeking a challenging position in a technology-driven organization, where skills can be utilized to contribute to the development of innovative solutions.</p>

 ### About me
 - 🔭 I’m currently Studing at Masai School